GenericMappingTools/gmt/doc_modern/rst/source/pssolar.rst

-.. index:: ! pssolar
+.. index:: ! solar

 *******
-pssolar
+solar
 *******

 .. only:: not man